EQAditu/AdvancedCombatTracker/Localization/README.md

 Lastly, there will be localizable strings used in parsing/data.
 These should be changed by parsing plugins, however secondary plugins loaded afterwards could also do this localization.
 See the [EQ2 English parsing plugin](https://github.com/EQAditu/AdvancedCombatTracker/blob/master/Plugins/Standalone/ACT_English_Parser.cs#L1877) as a primary example of localizing all of these objects by replacing them.
 ACT by default will start with these **EQ2 English** objects and plugins can remove these objects and recreate them with different localized strings.

 The "en-US" folder will contain ACT's default exports for the most recent version.
 Any localization efforts/pull requests should target a different folder labeled after their locale and contain the same files.

+Contols in the XML exports prefixed with `tb`, `nud` and `ddl` are typically config options that should not be localized in the XML files, as they are logical settings.
+They might be excluded in future exports to be safe.